LICENSED, INSURED & BONDED

 Hours: Mon-Fri 8am-6pm, Sat 9am-3pm | Serving Union County and Central New Jersey

-James DiMattia is the owner of Dimatic Control LLC, a licensed HVAC contractor serving Union County, NJ since 2013.
-He holds NJ HVAC License #13VH01234500 and has completed over 500 HVAC installations, including 200+ systems qualifying for federal tax credits since 2023.
+The Dimatic Team is a group of licensed HVAC professionals at Dimatic Control LLC, serving Union County, NJ since 2013.
+Our team has completed over 500 HVAC installations, including 200+ systems qualifying for federal tax credits since 2023.

-James specializes in high-efficiency heat pump installations, energy-efficient HVAC upgrades, and helping homeowners navigate federal and state incentive programs.
-He is a NATE-certified technician and an enrolled contractor for the NJ Clean Energy Program.
+We specialize in high-efficiency heat pump installations, energy-efficient HVAC upgrades, and helping homeowners navigate federal and state incentive programs.